Slavery and Human Trafficking Statement

 We work with a range of suppliers which support our business – for example, marketing, IT and employee benefit suppliers.
 Due to the nature of our business, we have a limited number of suppliers and do not consider that we operate in a high risk sector.

-As part of our commitment, we have finalised and will be implementing a Supplier Code of Conduct outlining the standards expected of our suppliers.
+As part of our commitment, we have implemented a Supplier Code of Conduct outlining the standards expected of our suppliers.
 This Code makes it clear that Pegasystems does not condone slavery or human trafficking in any way and it also requires our suppliers to impose those same standards on their own suppliers.
+You can find the Supplier Code of Conduct here.

 As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chain, we have audited our key suppliers to our UK subsidiary, Pegasystems Limited about the steps they have taken towards the eradication of modern slavery and human trafficking, both themselves and in their supply chains.
 We will continue to audit suppliers.